Webflow sync, pageviews & more.

 TL;DR

-1. Open the Blog Template Page
+1. Go to the Blog Post Template Page

 2. Select the Body Element

-• Select the Rich Text element.
+• Click on the Rich Text element.

 Summary